iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 Creating a device object
 ************************

-The first step to using the Potentiostat via the library is to create a device object.
-In order to do this you will need to know the name of **port** on the computer which is associated with the potentiostat shield.
+The first step to controlling your potentiostat shield via the library is to create a device object.
+In order to do this you will need to know the name of the **port** on the computer which is associated with the potentiostat shield.
 The name of this port will vary depending on your computer, OS, etc. On linux this port will be named something like /dev/ttyACM0, /dev/ttyACM1, etc. On Windows it will be named something like COM1, COM2, etc.

 A device object can be created as follows